 16. Miradouro P7

-There is an entrance fee to the miradouro and opening hours can vary depending on the season so make sure to check those in advance on Lisbon’s tourism website.
+There is a small entrance fee to the miradouro, and opening hours can vary depending on the season, so make sure to check those in advance on Lisbon’s tourism website.

 17. Padrão dos Descobrimentos

 If you visited or are planning to visit Lisbon, you probably already heard about Belém, or at least pastéis de Belém.
-The custard tarts take their name from this area not far from Lisbon center, popular due to the Jerónimos Monastery.
-Off-topic: try the pastéis de nata from the Manteigaria in Lisbon.
-I personally prefer them to the ones of Belém but there’s a huge debate about it.
+The custard tarts take their name from this area, not far from Lisbon’s center, popular due to the Jerónimos Monastery.
+Off-topic: Try also the pastéis de nata from the Manteigaria in Lisbon.
+I personally prefer them to the ones of Belém, but there’s a huge debate about it.

 18. MAAT

 This is the Museum of Art, Architecture, and Technology (or MAAT) in Belém.
-Along the river Tejo, you will come across this modern construction that allows you to enjoy a view of the river and the neighbors of Belém and Ajuda in the distance.
-The most prominent building you can see is Ajuda National Palace, a huge white building on top of the hill.
-It might not be a natural viewpoint but it’s worth a stop on your tour of Belém.
+Along the river Tejo, you will come across this modern construction that allows you to enjoy a view of the river and the neighborhoods of Belém and Ajuda in the distance.
+The most prominent building you can see is the Ajuda National Palace, a huge white building on top of the hill.
+It might not be a natural viewpoint, but it’s worth a stop on your tour of Belém.

 19. Elevador de Santa Justa

-As if Lisbon didn’t have enough hills and natural viewpoints, a few streets from the central square of Dom Pedro IV you can also find a man-built one.
-The Elevador de Santa Justa is quite a touristic attraction, located in the flat area of the city and easier to access than climbing the many hills.
+As if Lisbon didn’t have enough hills and natural viewpoints, a few streets from the central square of Dom Pedro IV, you can also find a man-made one.
+The Elevador de Santa Justa is quite the tourist attraction, located in the flat area of the city and easier to access than climbing the many hills.

 Insider Tip: You can go up to Mosteiro do Carmo and walk behind it to the platform leading to the elevator and enjoy the view for free!
 You’re welcome.